OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 You can define your commands in your add-in manifest by using **VersionOverrides**.
 The Office platform takes care of interpreting them into native UI.
 To get started, check out these [samples on GitHub](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/), and see [Add-in commands for Excel, Word, and PowerPoint](../design/add-in-commands.md)

 ####Insertable Taskpanes
-Clients that do not support add-in commands yet (Office 2013, Office for Mac and Office for IPad) will run your add-in as a **Task pane** using the **DefaultUrl** provided in the manifest.
-The add-in can then be launched via the My Add-ins menu from the Insert Tab.
+Clients that do not support add-in commands yet (Office 2013, Office for Mac, and Office for iPad) will run your add-in as a **Task pane** using the **DefaultUrl** provided in the manifest.
+The add-in can then be launched via the **My Add-ins** menu from the Insert tab.

->Important: A single manifest can have both a task pane add-in that runs in clients that do not support commands and a version that runs with commands.
+>**Important:** A single manifest can have both a task pane add-in that runs in clients that do not support commands and a version that runs with commands.
 This allows you to have a single add-in that works across all clients that support Office Add-ins.

 ###Excel and PowerPoint add-ins that create new objects